Understanding Pain: What is Pain?

 It has been clearly demonstrated that:

-degree of pain DOES NOT EQUAL degree of damage.
+Degree of Pain DOES NOT EQUAL Degree of Damage

 Pain is rather a reflection of how dangerous the brain perceives the situation to be and how important it thinks it is for you to do something about it, based on subconscious considerations.
-The brain truly is amazing!

 Persistent or cumulative signals from the danger sensors in your body, will usually trigger a pain experience, but at varying levels for each individual.
 Danger signals may come from many different structures around the hip and pelvis.